 Sandra Scheller was a professional mime on numerous children’s television shows.
 She danced flamenco and taught pantomime and movement at Chula Vista SCPA and Grossmont College.
-In 1994, In 1994, she met Vilen Golovko, the creator of The Flying Cranes Aerial Ballet from Moscow, a group that she has managed for 24 years.
+In 1994, she met Vilen Golovko, the creator of The Flying Cranes Aerial Ballet from Moscow, a group that she has managed for 24 years.
 In 2005, Sandra began working for Cirque Du Soleil and Cirque Du Monde.

 To spend more time with her mother, Ruth Sax, a Holocaust survivor, she returned to her native Chula Vista and wrote her mother’s story “Try to remember-Never forget.”
-With her mother, Sandra visited schools to talk about the Holocaust and created panels about the it, including San Diego Comic Con “Art During the Holocaust.”
+With her mother, Sandra visited schools to talk about the Holocaust and created panels about it, including San Diego Comic-Con “Art During the Holocaust.”
 Ruth passed in December 2018, so Sandra created a documentary to continue telling Ruth’s story.
 Sandra continues visiting schools and organizations and still works for The Flying Cranes.